AI-Enola/AUTOMATION_SERVICES_CORE/README.md

 Note :

-Lines : 28,29,32,35,36 in email_io.py need to be filled wit your infomations such as :
+Lines : 28,29,32,3 and 36 in email_io.py need to be filled with your infomations such as :

         # Sender
         self.EMAIL_ADDRESS = 'EMAIL_ADDRESS'